 As always, your number one resource is your child restraint’s manual.
 Every manual will have instructions on cleaning the seat, and do’s, and don’ts.

-4. Cleaning the buckle: Invert the buckle in a cup of tap water, keeping the webbing out of the water.
+Invert the crotch buckle in a cup of tap water, keeping the webbing out of the water.
 Swishing it around will dislodge anything trapped in the mechanism.

 It can be comforting to realize that manufacturers understand that children are, well, wet.
 They leak unmentionable fluids from impolite orifices.
 They spill things.
 They have accidents.
 Car seats can be intended to last a child many years.
 A harness that melts like sugar the first close encounter it has with a sippy of apple juice would not be a practical design for a product intended for children.